-- (i) only the current official English language version of the ISM and/or IOSA checklists are used by the Audit Team as the basis for the final determination of conformity or nonconformity with ISARPs during the conduct of an Audit; - (ii) the Audit Team enters all applicable and relevant information concurrently into the audit software during the onsite portion of the Audit between the Opening and Closing meeting; and - (iii) the Audit results, to include, as a minimum, the IOSA Checklist and the IOSA Audit Summary are completed in the audit software by the end of the Audit closing meeting date and exceptionally within three calendar days thereafter.
+- (i) only the current official English language version of the ISM and/or IOSA checklists are used by the Audit Team as the basis for the final determination of conformity or nonconformity with ISARPs during the conduct of an Audit; - the Audit Team enters all applicable and relevant information concurrently into the audit software during the onsite portion of the Audit between the Opening and Closing meeting; and - (iii) the Audit results, to include, as a minimum, the IOSA Checklist and the IOSA Audit Summary are completed in the audit software by the end of the Audit closing meeting date and exceptionally within three calendar days thereafter.

-1. Versions of the ISM or IOSA checklists that have been translated into another language are subject to misinterpretation and therefore are considered unofficial reference documents for the purpose of determining audit conclusions.

-- 2. The IOSA checklists contained within the audit software are part of the IAR, and shall be considered as the official working documents for an Audit. - 3.
+- 1. Versions of the ISM or IOSA checklists that have been translated into another language are subject to misinterpretation and therefore are considered unofficial reference documents for the purpose of determining audit conclusions. - 2.
+The IOSA checklists contained within the audit software are part of the IAR, and shall be considered as the official working documents for an Audit. - 3.
 If an ISM, IPM, or IAH, including Temporary Revisions thereof, becomes effective after the date of the onsite opening meeting, but before the closing meeting, the version of each manual which was valid at the time of the Opening Meeting shall be used. - 8.7.3 The AO shall ensure there are regular, scheduled and frequent meetings of the Audit Team during an Audit to exchange information and assess progress of the Audit.
-Such meetings shall focus on the development of findings and observations, including assessment of specific areas of real or potential nonconformity identified to date and the need to gather additional objective evidence to substantiate the development of findings and/or observations. - 8.7.4 The AO shall ensure the establishment of formal lines of communication between the Audit Team and representatives of the Operator, which will permit effective communication among all concerned parties during an Audit. - 8.7.5 The AO shall ensure the Operator is appropriately informed when any of the following exist: - (i) a finding or observation is verified; - (ii) there is objective evidence indicating a potential finding or observation; - (iii) Audit objectives are not attainable. - 8.7.6 The AO shall ensure findings and observations are: - (i) generated against a specific IOSA Standard or Recommended Practice; - (ii) based on factual evidence discovered during the Audit; - (iii) discussed with the Operator during the Audit in an attempt to achieve agreement; - (iv) if necessary, discussed with the Lead Auditor and Audit Team members; - (v) documented along with supporting factual evidence on the IOSA checklist. - 8.7.7 The AO shall have a process for the application and documentation of Active Implementation (AI) in accordance with guidance contained in the IAH.
-Such process shall ensure the application of AI is used to achieve conformity only with specifically designated IOSA provisions and includes a detailed implementation action plan (IAP) of the Operator. - 8.7.8 If the Operator utilized one or more Active Implementation (AI) options during the previous Audit(s), the AO shall have a process to: - (i) identify those in the IAR, in accordance with IPM 8.4.2; - (ii) assess their continuity and, if applicable, apply and document AI in accordance with IPM 8.7.7. - 8.7.9 Once the on-site assessment phase of the Audit has started, the AO shall ensure the assessment of the Operator continues uninterrupted until Audit completion, except: - (i) when a Audit activity must be completed in accordance with IPM 8.7.12; - (ii) the Audit is terminated in accordance with provisions contained in IPM 8.9.
+Such meetings shall focus on the development of findings and observations, including assessment of specific areas of real or potential nonconformity identified to date and the need to gather additional objective evidence to substantiate the development of findings and/or observations. - 8.7.4 The AO shall ensure the establishment of lines of communication between the Audit Team and representatives of the Operator, which will permit effective communication among all concerned parties during an Audit.

+- 8.7.5 The AO shall ensure the Operator is appropriately informed when any of the following exist: - (i) a finding or observation is verified; - (ii) there is objective evidence indicating a potential finding or observation; - (iii) Audit objectives are not attainable. - 8.7.6 The AO shall ensure findings and observations are: - (i) generated against a specific IOSA Standard or Recommended Practice; - (ii) based on factual evidence discovered during the Audit; - (iii) discussed with the Operator during the Audit in an attempt to achieve agreement; - (iv) if necessary, discussed with the Lead Auditor and Audit Team members; - (v) documented along with supporting factual evidence on the IOSA checklist. - 8.7.7 The AO shall have a process for the application and documentation of Active Implementation (AI) in accordance with guidance contained in the IAH.
+Such process shall ensure the application of AI includes a detailed implementation action plan (IAP) by the Operator, and is used to achieve conformity with: - (i) specifically designated IOSA provisions; or - (ii) subject to prior approval from IATA, IOSA provisions within the scope of a temporary relief measure by a regulatory authority.